 If you do wish to help or have constructive critical comments, please contact us at Wildergarten Press.

-Kudos, warm fuzzies, and challenges are welcome, but please be polite.
-Oh and please be advised: If I catch you on our property without permission, then you will be arrested and prosecuted to the fullest extent of the law.
-Sorry, but that had to be said.
+Kudos, warm fuzzies, and criticisms are welcome, but please be polite.
+Qualified visitors by appointment only are welcome but please be advised: If I catch you on our property without permission, then you will be arrested and prosecuted to the fullest extent of the law.
+Sorry, but that had to be said; I have caught The Nature Conservancy trespassing here already and have observed others seeking to establish a trespass easement, both tracking in exotic seed on their contaminated boots.
+Such clandestine, destructive, and unethical behavior will not be tolerated.
 Thank you.

-PEOPLE WHO DID
+PEOPLE WHO HELPED